C1-SoftwareEngineeringSummit/NotesUI/NotesUI-Starter/StepByStepInstructions.md

 ```
 Here, we are "hard coding" the number of rows we want to show.
 Let's instead use the size of our notes array to determine how many `NoteRow`s to create.

-### Creating a Dynamic List with ForEach
+### Creating a Dynamic List

-When we use `List` or `ForEach` to make dynamic views, SwiftUI needs to know how it can identify each item *uniquely*, otherwise it’s not able to compare view hierarchies to figure out what has changed.
+When we use `List` to make dynamic views, SwiftUI needs to know how it can identify each item *uniquely*, otherwise it’s not able to compare view hierarchies to figure out what has changed.

 To accomplish this, modify the `Note` structure in `Note.swift` to make it conform to the **Identifiable** protocol, like this: